 A place for South Australian community groups (and businesses) to search and view information on government grants and assistance.

 The GrantsLINK website lists funding available under a variety of grant programs for individuals, businesses and communities to help them to develop solutions to local and national problems, fund ideas and initiatives or provide assistance in times of hardship.

 Our Community is an organisation who provides information on grant programs available from a variety of funding bodies throughout Australia.
 There is also information available online on grant writing and management issues for Community Groups.
 There is a charge for accessing detailed information on the site

-Grant search is Australia's original and most comprehensive funding database, with 3000 sources of financial support for study, travel, research, business and professional development, the arts, sport and community projects.
+Grant search has 3000 sources of financial support for study, travel, research, business and professional development, the arts, sport and community projects.
 Fees apply